Jasleen-05/llama-chatbot/README.md

 🧪 **Sample Prompt**
 **You**: What is quantum computing?
-**Bot**: Quantum computing is a type of computing that uses the principles of quantum mechanics to perform calculations and operations on data.....
+**Bot**: Quantum computing is a type of computing that uses the principles of quantum mechanics, a branch of physics that describes the behavior of matter and energy at the smallest scales.....

 ❓ **FAQ**
 - **Q**: Can this run on CPU?